·9 min read

 Always check that your carried-forward losses match what HMRC has on record.
 If there's a discrepancy, it can trigger an enquiry.

-4. Submit to HMRC — your loss relief claim is included in the submission
+3. Submit to HMRC — your loss relief is included in the submission

 Summary